emcuttsy/monoglot-anxiety/content/english/post/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 ### I practiced the reading module once

 I know that I know how to read in German, so I only practiced the reading module one time.
 The point wasn't to practice reading, the point was to get familiar with the kinds of questions the test asks.

-Some of the reading questions on the Goethe B2 exam are really confusing.
-If you haven't seen a practice test before you'll need to waste time reading the directions.
-Waste that time before the exam and safe yourself some stress.
+Basically: waste time reading the reading module instructions before the exam, not during the exam.

-If you can read the news in German (which you should be able to do if you're taking the B2 exam), one practice test to get familiar with exam format is more than enough prep for the reading module.
+If you can read the news in German (which you should be able to do if you're B2), one practice test to get familiar with exam format is more than enough prep for the reading module.

 ### I practiced the writing module a few times

-You'll need to write two \~250 word writing samples for the Goethe B2 exam: a "forum post" that can be written in informal language and a formal email.
+You'll need to write two \~250 word writing samples for the Goethe B2 exam: an informal "forum post" and a formal email.
 For both tasks, you'll need to structure formal arguments á la high school 5-paragraph essay.

+{{<notice tip "High school essay transitions: the only phrases worth memorizing">}}

+I'm against memorization.
+But you can easily be B2 and not know the stilted transition phrases that graders like to see in formal essays.
+Having a few of these in your back pocket before the test will take off a bit of stress:

+_Meiner Meinung nach..._ (in my opinion ... )

+_Ich stimme ... nicht zu, da/weil ..._ (I disagree with ... , because ...)

+_Ich bin anderer Meinung_ (I have a different opinion)

+_Ich möchte über ... sprechen_ (I'd like to speak about ... )

+_Zum einen ... zum anderen ..._ (On the one hand ..., on the other ... )

+Zum Abschluss ...
+(In conclusion ... )

+And don't forget the address (_Sehr verehrte Frau/Herr Lastname)_ and salutation (_Mit herzlichen Grüßen_) for formal emails!

+{{</notice>}}

 I recommend practicing these unnatural exercises a few times so they don't trip you up.
 And remember to write by hand.
 When is the last time you wrote hundreds of words by hand?
 On paper?
 In ink?
+Do you even know what a 100-word chunk of your own handwriting looks like?

 ### I practiced the speaking module a few times